Tsukinami-sai 月次祭

 七五三詣 Shichigosan (Children’s Blessing for ages 3, 5, 7)

-Please reference our Shichigosan Gokitō page for information and to see this year’s schedule here.
+Please refer to our Shichigosan Gokitō page for more information.
 Shichigosan is observed every year on November 15th.
 Shichigosan is a ceremony that honors children, and dates back to the 17th century in Japan.
-It’s celebrated by families with children who are three, boys who are five, and girls who are seven*. […]
+It’s celebrated by families with children who are three, boys who are five, and girls who are seven*.
+It’s a big day for […]

 Read More